-Determination of the Dean’s List will be made at the end of each academic cycle, which is comprised of two completed terms (e.g. Term 1 and Term 2 make up an academic cycle).
+Determination of the Honor’s List will be made at the end of each academic cycle, which is comprised of two completed terms (e.g. Term 1 and Term 2 make up an academic cycle).

 Consideration will be made on the basis of academic and attendance performance achieved within the academic cycle.
-To become a Dean’s List recipient, a student must meet all of the following criteria:
+To become a Honor’s List recipient, a student must meet all of the following criteria:

 - Maintain an average GPA of 3.70

 - Not earn any grade below a “C”

 - Absence will not exceed 12% per academic cycle and no more than three sessions in each module within the academic cycle